anquanscan/sec-tools/README.md

 [Simple-Calculator](https://github.com/shidhu/Simple-Calculator): It is a calculator software developed by python.
 Python version is 3.x.
 It is my first project on python Graphical User Interface.
 This project always take the two numbers and do 4 operations (Addition, Subtraction, Multiplication and Division) between that two numbers.
 User can only entry two numerical values otherwise it will give Error message
 [seed-labs](https://github.com/seed-labs/seed-labs): SEED Labs developed in the last 20 years.
 [CTF-Difficulty](https://github.com/Ignitetechnologies/CTF-Difficulty): This cheasheet is aimed at the CTF Players and Beginners to help them sort the CTF Challenges on the basis of Difficulties.
 [twitcher](https://github.com/bird-house/twitcher): Security Proxy for Web Processing Services (WPS)
+[iOS-Jailbreak-Development](https://github.com/GeoSn0w/iOS-Jailbreak-Development): GeoSn0w's majestic knowledge base for iOS 12 / iOS 13 Jailbreak Development.